NEMSLinux/nems-docs/docs/platforms/vm.rst

    “dynamic” RAM.
 ESXi, for example, may remove all RAM from the appliance if set to dynamic, which will result in NEMS Linux not functioning correctly.
 RAM should be static.
 -  **Hyper-V** - Choose Generation 1 under Specify Generation when creating VM.
+-  Following initialization, you'll see a ``CPU Temperature`` check that reports an unknown state since your hypervisor doesn't report CPU Temperature data for virtual machines.
+You can remove this check in NEMS Configurator by going to `Advanced Services` [Show], Edit `CPU Temperature`, and remove `NEMS` from your assigned hosts.
+Save the change and generate your config.

 Installation Procedures